 Just the fact that the fourth line, “anyway an egg is not a child” was needed, shows that everyone involved was doubting the morality of what they’d just done.
 This is emphasized further with the last line of this stanza.
 The doctor chooses not to eat any of the “roe” when it is offered to him.
 Clearly, he is conflicted about what they’ve done.

-In the last four lines the speaker gives an important piece of information.
-It helps explain some of the behaviour these men engaged in.
+In the last four lines, the speaker gives an important piece of information.
+It helps explain some of the behavior these men engaged in.
 They were starving, a fact the uncle says made what they did less repugnant.

-Again, as with the other characters present in the text, there is conflict in his words, actions and behaviour.
+Again, as with the other characters present in the text, there is conflict in his words, actions, and behavior.
 He told the speaker this, but was unable to “look [him] in the eye” as he said it.
 This shows that he feels guilt over the death.
-The uncle probably wishes that he had not been there to witness, and likely participate, in it.
+The uncle probably wishes that he had not been there to witness and likely participate, in it.